 The information for user reviews come from TrustPilot, the Google Play Store and our own user reviews.

 As for price our primary concern is flexibility and value.
 Services that only offer a single, expensive plan aren't a great option.
 We're living in the age of à la carte services, where most consumers are accustomed to monthly fees.
-Moreover, if your VPN stops working with Netflix or providing adequate speeds, it would be crummy to have paid a lot for a year's worth of access.
+Moreover, if your VPN stops providing adequate speeds, it would be crummy to have paid a lot for a year's worth of access.